TheOddler/aplai/report/report.md

 # Constraint Programming languages

-## ECLiPSE
+## ECLiPSe

 _ECLiPSe_ is an Open-Source, Prolog-based system for the development and deployment of Constraint Programming applications.
 It is largely backwards compatible with Prolog, which means that a large set of the Prolog libraries are still be available.
-It also includes its own development environment _TkEclipse_, which includes some tools for debugging.
+It also includes its own development environment _TkECLiPSe_, which includes some tools for debugging.
 It also has a fairly active community, which means that questions asked on popular forums (e.g. StackOverflow) will get answered within a reasonable amount of time.

 _ECLiPSe_ extends Prolog by providing a core language for specifying constraints and relations between variables.